PHACDataHub/cpho-phase2/README.md

 To connect to the remote DB from your local machine, download, chmod and ensure the cloud-sql-proxy is in your path, then run `source deploy/connect_cloud_sql_proxy.sh`.
 In a different shell, you can now run `./manage.py` commands directly against the remote DB.
 Be careful and make sure you close the script process when you're done.

+### Generating test coverage

+From the `server/` directory run the following
+1. `coverage run --source=. ./manage.py test tests/`
+2. `coverage html -i`
+3. `python -m http.server 1337`
+4. visit `http://localhost:1337/htmlcov/` and dig into modules to see which individual line coverage